One question we kept on asking to ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 The trip eventually was Bangkok-Prachuap Khiri Khan-Chumphon.
 Visiting a couple of lesser known towns before heading to Koh Tao, Koh Phangan and Koh Samui is a great option for those with time to spare.

-➳ Are you planning your trip to Thailand’s Gulf Islands, that is, to Koh Tao, Koh Phangan and Koh Samui?
-Then, check these links which will help you decide on which island to visit.
-Or better still, help you plan your trip to all 3.
+➳ And if you’re planning your trip to Thailand’s Gulf Islands, that is, to Koh Tao, Koh Phangan and Koh Samui make sure to check these guides.
+They will help you decide on which island to visit.
+Or better still, help you plan your trip to all 3 islands.

 Save this blog post on Pinterest to read it later